- About Us

 • Mini Grants Submit a grant Cover Sheet and a one to two page letter of request detailing your project, explaining how funds will be used and a budget.
 Requests accepted on an ongoing basis.

 The Seventh Generation Fund does not support: Individuals, Non-Native organizations, religious missionizing efforts, purchase of vehicles, heavy equipment, capital campaigns, or scholarship funds.

 PO Box 4569

 Or by email to: firstname.lastname@example.org (Indicate “Proposal” in the subject line)

-PLEASE NOTE: Expect 8-10 weeks from the three deadline dates for the results of the proposal review to be announced.
+PLEASE NOTE: Expect 8-10 weeks from the grant due date for the results of the proposal review to be announced.
 Please select an appropriate deadline date that will allow for enough time if your project is selected.
-Example: Your community is organizing a series of traditional language classes that will begin in the first part of July.
-You will need to submit your application at the February 1 deadline.
-Results will be announced in April, and if funded, upon return of all necessary paperwork, your project will receive the grant award by the beginning of May.